kylejlin/lojbo_lanci_kantu/README.md

   When the emitters are on, they emit particles.
   When they are off, they do not.

+- Use `[` and `]` to increase or decrease the particle emitter type.
+  There are currently 2 types, so these keys currently do the same thing.

 - If you press the space key, the particle animation will pause as soon as you release it.
   To resume the animation, hold down the space key, and the animation will continue running for as long as you hold down the key.

 - Press a number key to load a preset.

-  - `1` will load "Seniors"
+  - `1` will load the flag
-  - `2` will load "21"
+  - `2` will load "o'asai"
-  - `3` will load "Cupertino"
-  - `4` will load "High"
-  - `5` will load "School"
-  - `6` will load the ring
-  - `7` will load "2021"

-- Press the `t` key to toggle the particle emitter types between orange particle emitters and yellow particle emitters.
+- Press the `t` key to toggle the particle emitter types between red particle emitters and blue particle emitters.

 - To download an image of what you see on the screen, right click and then click "Save Image As", just as you would download an ordinary image.